Kusal Mendis: Franchise cricket

 In October 2020, Mendis was drafted by the Kandy Tuskers for the inaugural edition of the Lanka Premier League.
 In November 2021, he was selected to play for the Galle Gladiators following the players' draft for the 2021 Lanka Premier League.
 In July 2022, he was signed by the Galle Gladiators for the third edition of the Lanka Premier League.

 On 7 February 2023, Mendis was signed to Pretoria Capitals in the SA20 cricket tournament in South Africa.
 Against Paarl Royals, he scored 80 runs from 41 deliveries hitting 8 boundaries and four sixes, where Capitals won the match by 59 runs and Mendis won the player of the match award.

+In May 2026, he was signed by Colombo Kaps as the "Local Icon Player" for the 2026 Lanka Premier League.

 International career

 Debut years (2014–2015)

 In 2014, Mendis was named as the captain for the 2014 ICC Under-19 Cricket World Cup.
 After strong performances in U-19 career, Mendis became the 132nd Test player for Sri Lanka, after gaining his cap during the second Test of Sobers-Tissera Trophy against West Indies.
 He scored 13 runs in the first innings and 39 runs in the second innings.
 Then in 2016, Mendis was named in the Sri Lanka squad for the tour of England.
 In the first Test, he got a duck in the first innings, but scored his maiden test half-century with 53 runs in the second innings.

 Mendis made his One Day International (ODI) debut against Ireland on 16 June 2016, and scored his maiden ODI fifty.
 In the same tour, Mendis made his Twenty20 International (T20I) debut for Sri Lanka against England on 5 July 2016.